schollz/miti/README.md

 ### Other specifications

-Here are other keywords you can use to modulate the song in the `.tidi` file:
+Here are other keywords you can use to modulate the song in the `.miti` file:

 #### Specific notes